lxndrblz/anatole/.github/CONTRIBUTING.md

 - Does it follow Anatole's paramount goal of being a minimalistic and visually pleasant Hugo theme?
 In other words, make sure it does not bloat the theme.
 - Is it of good quality?

-The Anatole repository ships with a prettier-config to ensure common code formatting criteria.
-Please run `npm run prettier` before submitting your PR, as this helps keep the formatting of the code consistent across the project.
-Let me know if you had trouble running prettier.
+The Anatole repository ships with a configuration for [prettier](https://prettier.io/) (`.prettierrc`) which also makes use of [prettier-plugin-go-template](https://github.com/NiklasPor/prettier-plugin-go-template) to ensure common code formatting criteria.
+Please make sure your PR is formatted using the prettier configuration as this helps reviewing and keeping code formatting consistent.
+For this prettier configuration, it is required to have [Node.js](https://nodejs.org/en/), [npm](https://www.npmjs.com/) and the Anatole's project dependencies (`npm install`) ready.
+After, you can enable automatic code formatting with the [Prettier extension for Visual Studio Code
+](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) or use the one-off prettier script provided with `package.json` (`npm run prettier`).
+Be aware that the one-off script has to be executed every time before pushing code to the upstream repository.

 ## Thank You